 Steve August has a history of costochondritis himself:

 Important - any acute chest pain should always be seen first (and urgently) by a doctor or Accident and Emergency Department in case it’s your heart.
-Cheeringly, more than half of acute chest pain isn’t the heart or anything else dire.
+Cheeringly, more than half of acute chest pain isn’t the heart or anything else risky or dire.